 10. Bring out the best in you, not stress in you:

 If you are brave to say good-bye, life will reward you with a new “hello”.
 It is true that making a life change is scary.
 But scarier than this is regret of not making.
-So, quit your job, Start a new part time and wait patiently for better and logical opportunities.
+So, quit your job, start new part-time and wait patiently for better and logical opportunities.

 1. You have understood that you have started to hate the job: